jolson7168/flinkDockerDemo/README.md

 # Flink Docker Demo
 Procedure for building and deploying a Flink Docker container.

-Notes are designed to be run on Ubuntu 16.04, and were executed on that build of Ubuntu virtualized under parallels.
+Notes are designed to be run on Ubuntu 16.04, and were executed on that build of Ubuntu virtualized under Parallels (Mac OS).

 ## Install Tools
 ###open ssh